aws-solutions-library-samples/guidance-for-custom-search-of-an-enterprise-knowledge-base-with-amazon-opensearch-service/README.md

 2. Run the first two cell to deploy
 3. Run the following cell to validate

 Tips 1: The LLM model endpoint still needs some time to download the model artifacts after the endpoint is in service status.
-You could check the downloading status in CloudWatch logs of the endpoint. \n
+You could check the downloading status in CloudWatch logs of the endpoint.
 Tips 2: The Embedding and LLM models's deployment could be doing, simultaneously.

 **Data Preprocessing and Data ingestion :**